RedBearLab/nRF8001/README.md

 nRF8001
 =======

-Last updated: 2014/7/30 18:17:53
+Last updated: 2015/06/04

-Provides simple API for nRF8001 BLE chip such as [BLE Shield](http://redbearlab.com/bleshield/) and [Blend Micro](http://redbearlab.com/blendmicro/) to exchange data via the RBL TxRx Service to BLE Central device (e.g. iPhone 5).
+Provides simple API for nRF8001 BLE chip such as the [BLE Shield](http://redbearlab.com/bleshield/) and [Blend Micro](http://redbearlab.com/blendmicro/) to exchange data via RBL TxRx Service to BLE Central device (e.g. iPhone 5).

 Other 3rd party breakout breads may also be workable.